sippy/Infernos/README.md

 text streams with state-of-the-art inference in an instant.
 Embrace a blazing-fast future, free from lag.

+## News

+Work is underway to scale TTS performance 50x.
+Stay tuned.

+I am going to present at FOSDEM 2024 (RTC track).
+See you all there!

 ## Features

 -   **Interactive:** Infernos isn't just another tool; it's an